Asafmazar/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a behavioral scientist and Ph.D. candidate at the University of Southern California, working primarily with [Dr. Wendy Wood](https://dornsife.usc.edu/wendy-wood).
+I'm a behavioral scientist and Postdoctoral Research Fellow at The Wharton School at the University of Pennsylvania.
 I study how people form desirable habits, and how they can break undesirable ones.

 My work uses field studies, Ecological Momentary Assessment (EMA), nudges, geospatial analysis, and surveys to paint a broad picture of how behavior change takes place in real-world settings.
 Before entering academia, I played [harpsichord](https://en.wikipedia.org/wiki/Harpsichord) and jazz piano.
 You can read more about my work below or [email me!](#contact)\
-\
-Starting July 2022, I will join the Wharton School of Business at the University of Pennsylvania, working with Dr. Angela Duckworth.\
-\

 Over the years, I've had the fortune of knowing awesome people who helped me understand where I want to go and how to get there.
 I'm happy to pay it forward - feel free to [reach out to me](#contact) if you want to learn more about doing behavioral science within and outside of academia.